Himanshusingh2301/himanshusingh230103-gmail.com/README.md

-# JTG - Frontend Home Assignment
+# JTG - Frontend Home Assignment-Set3

 A simple and responsive **portfolio-style web template** built using **HTML, CSS, and JavaScript**.
 It is lightweight, mobile-friendly, and includes interactive elements like a **carousel slider** and a **responsive navigation bar**.